zdharma-continuum/zinit-console/README.md

 ## Usage

-Start the consolette by Ctrl-O Ctrl-J keyboard shortcut, or by running `zpconsole` function in the shell.
+Start the consolette by Ctrl-O Ctrl-J keyboard shortcut, or by running `ziconsole` function in the shell.
 Then, in the consolette:

 | Key(s) | Description |
 |--------|-------------|